TriCG and TriMR: Two Iterative Methods for Symmetric Quasi-Definite Systems: Introduction

 In this paper, we develop two iterative methods named \TriCG and \TriMR specialized for~\eqref{eq:sqd}, based on the orthogonal tridiagonalization process in elliptic norms and a closely-related formulation as a preconditioned block-Lanczos method.
 Relations between both processes are described in detail and we show how the preconditioned block-Lanczos process with two specific right-hand sides can generate structured Krylov bases with SQD systems.
 Our main motivation for developing \TriCG and \TriMR comes from an absence of iterative methods for~\eqref{eq:sqd} that exploit the SQD structure when both $b$ and $c$ are nonzero.

 The rest of this paper is organized as follows.
 We state the defining properties of \TriCG of \TriMR and describe their implementations in detail.
-In a second stage, we compare \TriCG and \TriMR with \SYMMLQ and \MINRES, respectively, on two set of problems.
+In a second stage, we compare \TriCG and \TriMR with their block counterparts \BLCG and \BLMINRES as well as \SYMMLQ and \MINRES on two set of problems.
 The first set uses the SuiteSparse Matrix Collection without preconditioning.
 The second set is composed of discretized and stablized Stokes equations and requires preconditioning.
 Finally, we discuss extensions of \TriCG and \TriMR and their uses outside the context of SQD systems.